neume-network/website/README.md

 # website
-* a place for building out the website
+* a place for building out the website.

 # licence
-* see LICENCE file
+* see LICENCE file.